 Three types of Ketone Bodies are produced, Beta-hydroxybutyrate which can be measured in the blood, Acetoacetate which is excreted in the urine and Acetone which is excreted via the lungs.
 Ketone test strips are by far the cheapest and easiest, but also the least accurate.
 During adaptation your kidney function changes and for some people that means a reduction in the Acetoacetate excreted and so you get a negative reading when, in fact, you really are still in Ketosis.
 Worst is, you don’t know if you are that person.

-There have been great advances in the technology for this last device.
-The levl device is like a breathalyzer and it measures the concentration of acetone in your lungs.
+Various breathalyzer device have become available and they measure the concentration of acetone in your lungs.
 It connects to most devices and can store all the readings you take for analysis later.
-You can test multiple times a day consuming costly test strips each time and it is a great option for people who don’t like to prick their fingers all the time.
-They are also just about to release a feature whereby you can share that data with me or your physician and we can take a look at it and see if we can help you through a phase you are struggling with.
+You can test multiple times a day consuming costly test strips each time and it is a great option for people who don't like to prick their fingers all the time.
+So far I have not come across one that is consistently accurate but if you fear pricking your finger one of these may be an option to consider..

 Something you will learn about next week is the ‘Keto-Flu’.
 If you drastically reduce your carb intake, your body starts to use up its glycogen stores in the muscles and liver.
 As these become totally depleted (normally after about 5 days) your body has to find an alternative for fuel and that is when it has to resort to oxidizing fat and producing ketones.
 This is not something it has been used to doing so there is an adaptation period.
 During this time you will notice a distinct lack of energy and possibly even a little lightheadedness which can last for 7 – 14 days.